krkruk/arduino-robot-tutorial/docs/chapters/4_stepper_motor.md

 details[^6].
 The documentation doesn't provide a pinout sequence.
 You need to determine it on your own or... change the wiring.
 Yet another heuristic step and trial-and-error approach.

 `AccelStepper::setMaxSpeed()` function requires max steps per second parameter.
 There is no clear documentation on that so this is guestimation as well.
 My stepper works well with 768steps/second quite well.

 `AccelStepper::setSpeed()` sets the current speed for the stepper.
 You can change it dynamically if you want.
 The library offers a more precise control: applying a predefined number of steps.
 This is good if you want to move a certain distance with your robot.
 We'll get there!

 Finally, `AccelStepper::runSpeed()` applies another step.
 Note that there should be no blocking waits in the main `loop()` of the program.
 Otherwise, your will won't spin.
 Keep your main loop as short as possible to provide smooth stepper experience.

 Sorry, you can't really spin up another thread... well, you can use a timer to perform an action inside asynchronously (to a degree).
 Let's give it a try.
-This time, I'm using Timer2 and CTC mode.
+This time, I'm using *Timer2* and *CTC mode*.
 Timers can create PWM signals but also can precisely measure time and execute an action when an internal counter clears.

 I want to set up something that allows to run 768ticks in a second.
 The formula for CTC is (see:
 *Figure 17-5.
 CTC Mode, Timing Diagram*[^7]):